.

 Advice in the field on camera techniques, composition, and lighting will be offered.
 Group and individualized tutorials aimed at optimizing images through Photoshop and other programs are also shared fireside back at the cabins.

-Cost--$800.00.
-Includes: Workshop, six nights accommodations, transportation to and from Portland airport and throughout the tour.
+Cost--$1,395.00.
+Includes: Workshop, seven nights accommodations, transportation to and from Portland airport and throughout the tour, meals at the cabins, and packed lunches during photo excursions.

 Exclusion: Roundtrip airfare to Portland, Maine (PWM)